 Participate in your local Restaurant Week

 Find out how to become part of a local Restaurant Week.
 Typically, these events allow restaurants to offer a selection of courses for a prix fixe price as a way of letting new customers order or sample off-menu and highlighted items.
-Here is a schedule of such events nationwide.

 It also helps to put yourself in the mindset of the customer.
 People don’t just use the quality of the food or the cost of a meal to decide whether or not to go to a restaurant, though these are major factors.
 There are several different motives for trying a new restaurant, and you should be aware of the factors that will bring new faces into your dining room.